New Electronic Travel Authorization System And Its Affect On Travelers To Canada

-If you’re planning to travel to Canada in the near future, you could be affected by the new Electronic Travel Authorization (eTA) system, which is only just being introduced.
+If you’re planning to travel to Canada in the near future, you could be affected by the new Electronic Travel Authorization (eTA) system.
 We’re going to look at exactly what these new changes to immigration practices are, and what they potentially mean for travelers to Canada.

 Rewind to February 2011, when Canada, together with the United States, first agreed to the ‘Beyond the Border Action Plan’, which was effectively put into place in order to achieve greater harmony and strengthen co-operation between American and Canadian immigration practices.